89luca89/distrobox/docs/README.md

 ## Why

-- Provide a mutable environment on an immutable OS, like [ChromeOS, Endless OS, Fedora Atomic Desktops (eg: Silverblue), OpenSUSE Aeon/Kalpa, Vanilla OS](compatibility.md#host-distros), or [SteamOS3](posts/steamdeck_guide.md)
+- Provide a mutable environment on an immutable OS, like [ChromeOS, Endless OS, Fedora Atomic Desktops (e.g. Silverblue), OpenSUSE Aeon/Kalpa, Vanilla OS](compatibility.md#host-distros), or [SteamOS3](posts/steamdeck_guide.md)
-- Provide a locally privileged environment for sudoless setups (eg. company-provided laptops, security reasons, etc...)
+- Provide a locally privileged environment for sudoless setups (e.g. company-provided laptops, security reasons, etc...)
-- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch, OpenSUSE Tumbleweed, or Fedora with the latest Mesa)
+- To mix and match a stable base system (e.g. Debian Stable, Ubuntu LTS, Red Hat) with a bleeding-edge environment for development or gaming (e.g. Arch, OpenSUSE Tumbleweed, or Fedora with the latest Mesa)
 - Leverage a high abundance of curated distro images for `docker`/`podman` to manage multiple environments.